jordymeow/ai-engine/readme.txt

 == Features ==

-* OpenAI: GPT-4 Turbo, GPT-4 Vision, GPT-3.5 Turbo, GPT-3, etc
+* OpenAI: GPT-4 Turbo, GPT-4 Vision, GPT-3.5 Turbo, GPT-3, etc...
-* OpenRouter: Claude, Gemini, Mistral, GPTs, etc
+* OpenRouter: Claude, Gemini, Mistral, GPTs, etc...
 * Add easily an ChatGPT-like chatbot to your website
 * Generate fresh and engaging content for your site
 * Use the AI Copilot to help you tweak your content, build images, and more
-* Explore the AI Playground for a variety of tools (translation, correction, SEO, etc)
+* Explore the AI Playground for a variety of tools (translation, correction, SEO, etc...)
 * Create templates for everything you do, to be more productive
 * Train your AI to make it better at specific tasks
 * Moderation AI for various tasks